 - 3.5 Thalidomide (Thalidomide Celgene, Celgene) is an immunomodulatory agent.
 Its precise mechanism of action is under investigation and is currently unknown, but it is thought to have multiple actions, including anti-inflammatory activity and the ability to inhibit the growth and survival of myeloma cells and the growth of new blood vessels.
-It is also a non-barbiturate hypnotic sedative with central action. - 3.6 Thalidomide in combination with melphalan and prednisone is licensed 'as first-line treatment of patients with untreated multiple myeloma, aged ≥ 65 years or ineligible for high dose chemotherapy'.
+It is also a non-barbiturate hypnotic sedative with central action. - Thalidomide in combination with melphalan and prednisone is licensed 'as first-line treatment of patients with untreated multiple myeloma, aged 65 years or ineligible for high dose chemotherapy'.
 The recommended dose is 200 mg daily, taken orally.
 A maximum number of 12 cycles of 6 weeks should be used.
 Thalidomide is prescribed and dispensed according to the Thalidomide Celgene Pregnancy Prevention Programme. - 3.7 Thalidomide treatment is associated with thromboembolic events, peripheral neuropathy, rash/skin reactions, bradycardia, syncope and somnolence.
-Section 4.2 of the SPC outlines how to manage comorbidities such as risk of thromboembolic events, peripheral neuropathy or hepatic or renal impairment.
-For full details of side effects and contraindications, see the SPC. - 3.8 The cost for a 28-capsule pack of 50-mg thalidomide capsules is £298.48 (BNF edition 61).
-Costs may vary in different settings because of negotiated procurement discounts.
+For full details of side effects and contraindications, see the SPC. - 3.8 The cost for a 28-capsule pack of 50-mg thalidomide capsules is £298.48 (BNF edition 59).
+Costs may vary in different settings National Institute for Health and Clinical Excellence because of negotiated procurement discounts.